awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 + AWS Lambda function execution activity \(the `Invoke` API\)\.

  Data events are disabled by default when you create a trail\.
 To record CloudTrail data events, you must explicitly add to a trail the supported resources or resource types for which you want to collect activity\.
-For more information, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md), [Data Events](logging-management-and-data-events-with-cloudtrail.md#logging-data-events), and [Services That Support Logging Data Events](cloudtrail-supported-services.md#cloud-trail-supported-services-data-events)\.
+For more information, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md) and [Data Events](logging-management-and-data-events-with-cloudtrail.md#logging-data-events)\.

 Additional charges apply for logging data events\.
 For CloudTrail pricing, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.

 ## What Is CloudTrail Event History?<a name="cloudtrail-concepts-event-history"></a>

 CloudTrail event history provides a viewable, searchable, and downloadable record of the past 90 days of CloudTrail events\.
 You can use this history to gain visibility into actions taken in your AWS account in the AWS Management Console, AWS SDKs, command line tools, and other AWS services\.
 You can customize your view of event history in the CloudTrail console by selecting which columns are displayed\.
-For more information about what is included in CloudTrail event history, see [Services Supported by CloudTrail Event History](view-cloudtrail-events-supported-services.md) and [Resource Types Supported by CloudTrail Event History](view-cloudtrail-events-supported-resource-types.md)\.

 ## What Are Trails?<a name="cloudtrail-concepts-trails"></a>